khrona/awesomium-wiki/javascript-integration/introduction-to-javascript-integration.md

 layout: page
 title : Introduction to JavaScript Integration
 group: JavaScript Integration
+weight: 1

 ---

 ___This Section is Under Construction___

-Using Awesomium's API, you can create global Javascript objects and manipulate them directly from C++, call Javascript functions with native C++ variables, and evaluate arbitrary strings of Javascript.
+Using our API you can communicate with web-pages through JavaScript: pass data to/from the page, bind custom methods, create persistent global objects, and evaluate arbitrary scripts.

 ## JSValue Class